Idealistic exponents: Tangent cone, ridge, characteristic polyhedra: Abstract

 \section{Abstract}

-In this paper we study Hironaka's idealistic exponents in the situation over $ \Spec ( \IZ ) $.
-In particular we give an idealistic interpretation of the tangent cone, the directrix, and the ridge.
+We study Hironaka's idealistic exponents over $ \Spec ( \IZ ) $.
+We give an idealistic interpretation of the tangent cone, the directrix, and the ridge.
 The main purpose is to introduce the notion of characteristic polyhedra of idealistic exponents and deduce from them intrinsic data on the idealistic exponent.